-Dog training is the application of behavior analysis which uses the environmental events of antecedents and consequences to modify the behavior of a dog, either for them to assist in specific activities or undertake particular tasks, or to participate effectively in contemporary domestic life by giving them cbd treats, follow this website to learn more about their benefits.
+Dog training, like the one from police K9 services, is the application of behavior analysis which uses the environmental events of antecedents and consequences to modify the behavior of a dog, either for them to assist in specific activities or undertake particular tasks, or to participate effectively in contemporary domestic life by giving them cbd treats, follow this website to learn more about their benefits.

 1. Listen to Your Dog